AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 ## POST mapping dimensions csv

-Use this endpoint to upload a csv file that maps Analytics dimensions to CJA dimensions for a specified data views.
+Use this endpoint to upload a csv file that maps Analytics dimensions to CJA dimensions for a specified data view.

 `POST https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/mapping/dimensions/map/csv`